opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

 * A list of IP addresses and their associated network hosts will be maintained and updated at least every 30 days.
 * The OSG Security team, with the help of the service owners, will maintain an up-to-date inventory of all the software packages and dependencies for each individual OSG service.
 * The OSG Security team will monitor notifications/announcements regarding the vulnerabilities and security patches on a regular basis and will check whether any of the vulnerabilities could potentially affect the OSG service(s) or the users based on an existing inventory.
-* The OSG Security team’s web page under GitHub ​https://opensciencegrid.org/security/​ will have directions for OSG users and other outside parties about how they can report a security incident to the OSG.
-To contact the OSG Security team regarding a suspected incident please email security@opensciencegrid.org​ - you may encrypt your email for privacy using GPG (Key id#7FD42669, fingerprint 6E5F 4DD8 7ABC 9F68 A49B F3CA 15E3 B3AD 7FD4 2669).
+* The OSG Security team’s web page under [GitHub](​https://opensciencegrid.org/security/​) will have directions for OSG users and other outside parties about how they can report a security incident to the OSG.
+To contact the OSG Security team regarding a suspected incident please email [security@opensciencegrid.org​](mailto:security@opensciencegrid.org) - you may encrypt your email for privacy using GPG (Key id#7FD42669, fingerprint 6E5F 4DD8 7ABC 9F68 A49B F3CA 15E3 B3AD 7FD4 2669).
 * The Security team will regularly audit the above items to ensure they are in place and lead a monthly security exercise to ensure preparedness and increase the maturity of operational security at OSG.

 ### 4.2 Incident Initialization